Beza4598/Beza4598/README.md

 ### About Me 👋

 Hi, I'm Beza Amsalu, a student at Columbia University studing Computer Science and Entrepreneurship.
+I've previously interned at Bloomberg and Microsoft as a Software Engineer.

 - 📫 How to reach me: beza.amsalu@columbia.edu